felicitia/HugoAcademicWebsite/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
-I am a Ph.D. candidate in Computer Science at University of Southern California (**USC**).
+I am a Computing Innovation Fellow ([CIFellow](https://cifellows2020.org/2020-class/)) and will join University of Massachusetts Amherst (**UMass**) from Jan 2021!
+I just finished my Ph.D. in Computer Science from University of Southern California (**USC**).
 My primary research community is **Software Engineering**.
-I am lucky enough to be advised by Dr. [Nenad Medvidović](https://softarch.usc.edu/~neno/) throughout my Ph.D., which raised my interest in pursuing an academic career.
+I am very fortunate to be advised by Dr. [Nenad Medvidović](https://softarch.usc.edu/~neno/) throughout my Ph.D., which raised my interest in pursuing an academic career.
 I enjoy solving important and interesting problems with broad research interests (knowledge has no boundaries, right? :)).
 Prior to USC, I received my Bachelor’s degree in Software Engineering from Harbin Institute of Technology (**HIT**) in China, advised by Dr. Zhongjie Wang (王忠杰).